darrio-dk/quiz-game/README.md

 ### Timer Countdown

-- If timer runs out, user will be informed by popped up message at the top of the page.
+- If timer runs out, user will be informed by pop up message at the top of the page.

 ![Alt text](screenshots-for-readme/Screenshot%20(214).png)